lucasfrag/Kali-Linux-Tools-Interface/README.md

 ### Installation

 1. Extract the contents to the folder of your web server.
-2. Create a database called 'kali' in SQL and import the file.
+2. Create a database called `kali` in SQL and import the file.
-3. Edit the file 'assets/includes/config.php' and set yours settings.
+3. Edit the file `assets/includes/config.php` and set yours settings.
 4. Enjoy!